jjailbird/nextjs-controlbox/README.md

 node server.sj
 ```

+## Use environment variables

+cp .env.sample .env
+BASEPATH variable and subfolder name should match

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.